📅 Last Reviewed: July 2026 · ✍️ By: PSLE Hero Editorial Team

 | Ignoring the 6th picture (❓) | Skipping or giving a one-sentence ending loses major Content marks for the resolution requirement. | Always plan the 合 during the 5-minute pre-writing stage.
 Write 3–4 sentences minimum for the ending. |

-| 离题 (Going off-topic) | The most severe Content penalty — can result in 8–10 marks being lost instantly. | After planning, ask: "Does every paragraph connect back to the main story shown in the pictures?"
+| 离题 (Going off-topic) | The most severe Content penalty — going off-topic can cause several Content marks to be lost. | After planning, ask: "Does every paragraph connect back to the main story shown in the pictures?"
 If not, revise the plan before writing. |

 | Too many short sentences | Low Language score for lack of sentence variety. | After every 2–3 short sentences, write one complex sentence using connectives like 虽然…但是…, 不仅…还…, 只要…就… |